a perfectly sized seasonal prize (cookies inside!)

 Personally, I’m a wreck without my morning meal (and there’s no room for that!)

 Last night I sat in this same spot, in the dark, talking to my mom.
-She was reminiscing about the trials and tribulations of this time a couple of years ago—navigating the worst of my dad’s illness.
+She was reminiscing about the trials and tribulations of this time a several years ago—navigating the worst of my dad’s illness.